midwinter1993/public-AE/README.md

 ## Reuse Dogfood: how to reproduce a new bug

 When finding a bug logged in the log file `workspace/vm.log`, you can make a test case to reproduce it.
-The script `workspace/bug-extract` is used to extract bug cases automatically.
+The script workspace/bug-extract is used to extract bug cases automatically.

-We also provide a complete introduction of the workflow of this script;
+When finding a bug in the log, you can make a test case to reproduce it.
-these steps involved in the script may help when the script goes wrong and we have to make test cases manually.
+The following steps may help:

 ### 1. Locate the bug, like

 > [  34.786048] kernel BUG at fs/f2fs/data.c:317!

-### 2. Tranverse the log line by line backward from the bug location to find the test case name, which is like
+### 2. Check the log from the bug location backward to find the test case name, like

-> TEST CASE [ ../workspace/C-output/2019_07_31-20:06:15-cGKYX/2.c with f2fs-0.img ]
+> TEST CASE[ ../workspace/C-output/2019_07_31-20:06:15-cGKYX/2.c with f2fs-0.img ]

 This is the C program file to manifest the bug and its disk image.